awslabs/aws-deployment-framework/docs/multi-org-guide.md

 automated mechanism to Promote from a Dev ADF Installation to a Prod Installation.

 # Customizing adfconfig.yml Per AWS Organization
-One challenge with syncronising the aws-deployment-framework-bootstrap repository across AWS Organizations is that the contents of the `adfconfig.yml` configuration file is typically tailored to the ADF installation.
+One challenge with synchronising the aws-deployment-framework-bootstrap repository across AWS Organizations is that the contents of the `adfconfig.yml` configuration file is typically tailored to the ADF installation.
 The can be solved by adding a custom adfconfig file for the given organization.